noooooooooo/yahud/ReadMe.txt

     This includes fog's, Garm3n's & konr's crosshairs.

-    //Alternative files
+    //Alternative files (ex. scoreboards)
     Each version has some alternative files.
     You can see them in the imgur albums.
     You can find these in the /resource/ and/or in the /resource/ui/ folder.

 ////////////////////////////////////////////////////////////////////

-USING IT
+    LINKS & MORE INFO

     //INFO
-    You find some useful links, console commands and other info in the FAQ.
+    You can find some useful links, console commands and other info in the FAQ.

     //ISSUES AND BUGS
     This can help resolve issues:
     * use the command "hud_reloadscheme" in the console
-    * restart TF2
+    * restart TF2 / Steam
     * verify TF2's game cache on steam
     * re-download & install the hud